CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/talk_06.md

 ## Word Registration

-Select "Word Registration" from the "Talk" menu, the right-click menu of the speech list or by right-clicking while entering a line.
+Select "Word Registration" from the "Talk" menu, the right-click menu of the Speech List or by right-clicking while entering a line.

-(When multiple language Voices are in use, selecting an Japanese Voice in the speech list.)
+(When multiple language Voices are in use, selecting an Japanese Voice in the Speech List.)

-When a whole line is selected from the speech list, the selected sentence is used as the range for "Spelling"; when entering a line, the words within the range are selected.
+When a whole line is selected from the Speech List, the selected sentence is used as the range for "Spelling"; when entering a line, the words within the range are selected.

 ![register word](images/talk_06_1.png)